Raidriar796/FastBodyNodeSlot/README.md

 # FluxCaching

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that adds caching to BodyNodeSlot ProtoFlux nodes for significantly faster querying.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that speeds up ProtoFlux nodes that do repeated searching.

-BodyNodeSlot searches for the BipedRig component, if there is no BipedRig it will try to find AvatarObjectSlot components instead.
-This is ran every time the node is requested to update, even if the actual result is no different.
-This is reliable, but expensive.
-The goal here is to cache results and only search again if something changes.
-This effectively turns the node from an O(n+m) operation to a nearly O(1) operation while nothing is changing.
-I've tried to match vanilla behavior as closely as possible but there may be some inconstencies.
-Performance gains depend on how BodyNodeSlot is used and the size of the hierarchies it searches, your mileage may vary.
+Many ProtoFlux nodes search through slot hierarchies and components on slots every time they are queried.
+This is fine for reliability, but can cause slow downs with frequent use and when searching for through large hierarchies.
+This mod gives these nodes the abilty to "remember" what they found and simply repeat it unless something changes, providing significant speed boosts in some situations.

 This mod tries to address concerns seen [in this discussion](<https://github.com/Yellow-Dog-Man/Resonite-Issues/discussions/3927>).

+## Affected ProtoFlux Nodes

+- BodyNodeSlot
+  - Caching reduces this node from an at worst O(n+m) cost to a near O(1) cost.

 ## Requirements
 - [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader)